 - Decisions of the Poker Room Supervisor are final and without recourse.

-- 5% of the total Bad Beat Jackpot payouts (Primary or Secondary) will be withheld as staff gratuities.
+- Five percent (5%) of the total Bad Beat Jackpot payout is withheld as staff gratuities.

-- Qualifying hands will be reduced at 6pm on their predetermined dates.
-By participating in the Playground Poker Bad Beat Jackpot, winners consent to the use of their names and photographs for promotional purposes without additional compensation.
+- By participating in the Bad Beat Jackpot promotion, winners consent to the use of their names and photographs for promotional purposes without additional compensation.